srijonichakraborty/Java-Full-Stack-Development-Learning-with-Projects/README.md

-# 5007436_Cognizant_Srijoni-Chakraborty

-# Cognizant DN Java FSE Assignment Submission
+# Java Full Stack Development Learning with Projects

-Welcome to my submission repository for the **Cognizant DN Java FSE Assignment**.
+Welcome to my submission repository for the Cognizant DN Java FSE Assignment.
 This repository contains the solutions and code implementations for various exercises and projects completed as part of the Java Full Stack Engineer training program.

 ## Repository Structure